Eastman Chemical Company’s Asia Pacific organization operates in a highly competitive market. To enable

 Located in Singapore, Eastman Chemical Asia Pacific Pte Ltd (ECAP) is the hub for Eastman Chemical Company’s supply chain and logistics management in the region.
 Eastman relies on BDP service for select outbound logistics lanes from the U.S., and outbound/inbound/domestic logistics in Malaysia, China, Thailand, Singapore and Hong Kong, including warehousing in Shanghai, Singapore and Hong Kong.

 ECAP’s Director of Asia Pacific Customer Supply Chain Services, Tom Morton, is responsible for all supply chain and business operations support in the region.
-“Since we began working with BDP in Asia in 2000, we have seen fairly significant cost reductions and improvement from a service and reliability standpoint.
+“Since we began working with BDP, we have seen fairly significant cost reductions and improvement from a service and reliability standpoint.
 We utilize BDP’s expertise in documentation, freight forwarding, importing and exporting, Customs clearance, warehousing, as well as IT linkages to keep our processes flexible.”

 “In essence, BDP allows us to focus Eastman resources on the manufacturing and distribution of chemicals.”